 Reports from the Sustainable Practices Research Group Summer School

 The BSA climate change study group supported three PhD students, Rebecca Collins, Javier Lloveras and Janine Morley, allowing them to participate in the Sustainable Practices Research Group Summer School held in September 2011.
 In exchange we asked them to report on their experience.
 The following reports draw attention to themes and issues of interest to other members of the BSA Climate Change Study group.

-The Climate Change Study Group Annual Report is now available.
+Read the Climate Change Study Group Annual Report.